Wireless-Innovation-Forum/Spectrum-Access-System/src/prop/ehata/README.md

 ## Extended-HATA Python implementation

+## MAY 2017
+## THIS CODE HAS BEEN DEPRECATED.
+DO NOT USE ANY CODE IN THIS DIRECTORY FOR WINNFORUM-COMPLIANT PROPAGATION MODELING.

 This module contains a Python implementation of the Extended HATA model described in the [NTIA Technical Report 15-517](https://www.ntia.doc.gov/report/2015/35-ghz-exclusion-zone-analyses-and-methodology).